morrownr/88x2bu-20210702/README.md

 ./raspiOS-64.sh
 ```

-Note: Use the 64 bit option for other 64 bit operating systems to be
+Note: The best option for other 64 bit operating systems to be
-installed to Raspberry Pi hardware.
-An example is Ubuntu for Raspberry
+installed to Raspberry Pi hardware is to use the 64 bit option.
+An
+example is Ubuntu for Raspberry Pi.
-Pi.

 Note: Other ARM or ARM64 based systems will likely require modifications
 similar to those provided in the above scripts for Raspberry Pi hardware
 but the number and variety of different ARM and ARM64 based systems
 makes supporting each system unpractical so you will need to research
 the needs of your system and make the appropriate modifications.
+If you
+discover the settings and make a new script that works with your ARM or
+ARM64 based system, you are welcome to submit the script and information
+to be included here.

 #### Step 10: Run the installation script (For automated builds, use _NoPrompt_ as an option)